“Always let the lady download first...”

 A guide to the rules of etiquette on the Internet.

 The Internet is a new medium of communication on a global scale.
 But making the transition from standard discourse to “Netspeak” requires some careful adjustments.
 And while there are books and manuals explaining how to navigate the Net, none tell you what to do once you get there.

 Here are a few simple guidelines for well-regarded social behavior in cyberspace.
-Call then “The Rules of Netiquette.”
+Call them “The Rules of Netiquette.”
 Memorize them or risk being ostracized from the vast new artificial intelligentsia.

 Rule No.1: Shrink your vocabulary.
 You only need about 200 words on the Internet, and about one third of those will be jargon.
 Using any more will make you appear as though you’re some kind of smart-ass strutting your erudition, which will upset your fellow communicants.

 Rule No. 2: Learn the acronyms.
 This is the best way to follow Rule No. 1.
 Commonly used acronyms on the Internet range from the useful (FTP for File Transfer Protocol) through the complex (MIME for Multipurpose Internet Mail Extensions) and the breezy (WYSIWYG for What You See Is What You Get) to the downright rude (RTFM for Read The [expletive] Manual).

 Rule No. 3: Express your emotions.
 Remember the happy face, that grinning yellow disk from more than two decades ago?
 It’s made a comeback of sorts in the form of “emoticons,” feelings expressed in a sequence of chracaters.
 If, for example, you tilt your head to the left and look at the symbols [;-)], you’ll see that they vaguely resemble a smile and a wink.
 So if you’re happy, say it with punctuation.
 It’s one of the few chances you’ll get to use any in cyberspace.